 - Hosted several successful fundraising events including an art auction, wine tasting event, and holiday concert which generated over 1K in revenue for multiple causes.

-If the volunteer work is unrelated to your job it is best to create a separate section for volunteer work or community involvement below the work section.
+If the volunteer experience on resume is unrelated to your job it is best to create a separate section for volunteer work or community involvement below the work section.
 Even if your position is not closely related to your industry or skills needed for the type of position you are seeking, it still shows you are a well-rounded person with varying interests and a dedication to community involvement.
-This kind of implementation should look something like the one below.
+This kind of implementation could look something like the one below.

 Volunteer, Children's Art Counsel, Rhinebeck, NY, March 2012 to Present

 - Helped plan and promote Art classes for youth in the Rhinebeck community.